Black Friday, the biggest U.S.-centric shopping event of the year, has become a global phenomenon with huge discounts and deals.

 - Many will start buying their holiday gifts earlier than before.

-- Retailers will use smart technology like AI to make shopping easier and more personal.
+- Retailers will utilize smart technology, such as AI, to make shopping easier and more personalized.

-Prices are going up because of inflation and new taxes on imports, which may reduce how much money shoppers have to spend by as much as $78 billion.
+Prices are rising due to inflation and new taxes on imports, which may reduce shoppers’ spending by as much as $78 billion.

-Because of this, many shoppers (about 91%) say they might change how they shop this year.
+As a result, many shoppers (approximately 91%) indicate that they may change their shopping habits this year.
 They still want good deals but will expect more value for their money.

-- Early sales and promotions are expected to start as early as October, with Amazon’s 2nd Prime Day sale as a kick-off to the holiday shopping season.
+- Early sales and promotions are expected to start as early as October, with Amazon’s second Prime Day sale serving as a kickoff to the holiday shopping season.

 - Electronics, apparel, and personal care are expected to generate the most sales, accounting for over 50% of online spending during Black Friday.